Autofill Help

 Credits

-- CodeFlask by Claudio Holanda – This powers the lightweight code editor you use when you click on the Edit button in the Value column.
+- Code editor library by FIameCaster + Prism by Lea Verou (and others) β This powers the lightweight code editor you use when you click the Edit button in the Value field.

-- Fading JavaScript Tooltips 2kb by Michael Leigeber – This is responsible for the pretty tooltips you see when you hover over
+- Fading JavaScript Tooltips 2kb by Michael Leigeber β This is responsible for the pretty tooltips you see when you hover over in the Form Fields tab.

-- TableDnD by Denis Howlett (ported to vanilla JavaScript) – This allows you to reorder rules in the Form Fields tab by simply dragging them up and down.
+- TableDnD by Denis Howlett (ported to vanilla JavaScript) β This allows you to reorder rules in the Form Fields tab by simply dragging them up and down.